aahlenst/virtomate/README.md

 }
 ```

 Virtomate's scripting-friendly interface makes automating administrative tasks a breeze.
 Pipe its JSON output to [jq](https://github.com/jqlang/jq) to extract the information you need and combine it with any other tool.
-A single line of code is all you need to empty a storage pool:
+Emptying a storage pool becomes a single line of code:

 ```
 $ virtomate volume-list boot | jq '.[].name' | xargs -i virsh vol-delete {} --pool boot